Circle (2015 film)

-Circle is a 2015 American science fiction psychological horror-thriller film written and directed by Aaron Hann and Mario Miscione.
+Circle is a 2015 American science fiction psychological thriller film written and directed by Aaron Hann and Mario Miscione.
 The ensemble cast includes Carter Jenkins, Lawrence Kao, Allegra Masters, Michael Nardelli, Julie Benz, Mercy Malick, Lisa Pelikan, and Cesar Garcia.
 It was inspired by the 1957 drama 12 Angry Men and was shot in 2014.
 It premiered at the Seattle International Film Festival on May 28, 2015, before being released to video-on-demand on October 16.
 In the film, fifty people wake up in a darkened room, only to find that one of them is killed every two minutes or when they attempt to leave.
 When they realize that they can control which person is selected to die, blocs emerge based on personal values.

+A sequel was announced in June 2024, set to release in 2025.

 Plot

 Fifty people awaken in a darkened room, arranged in two concentric circles around a black dome.
 When they attempt to move from their designated platforms or touch the others, alarms sound off.
 When someone ignores the warning and leaves formation, a beam from the dome kills them, and their body is quickly removed.
 As the others panic, a man attempts to calm them, but the device kills him mid-sentence.
 Thereafter, every two minutes, another person is killed.
 After several people die, the group realizes that the room's technology allows them to use hand gestures to vote for who dies, while arrows on the floor show each person their own vote but not others'.
 They attempt to boycott the vote, but someone is randomly selected to die after two minutes.

-Following someone's suggestion, the group buys time to think by deciding in advance to eliminate the elderly for the next selections.
+Following a college student's suggestion, the group buys time to think by deciding in advance to eliminate the elderly for the next selections.
 The captives discuss where they are, how they got there, who has abducted them, and why.
 A young man, Eric, remembers attempting to flee Los Angeles, and others concur.
 Eric says that he was pulled into the air, later waking in a red room with other humans.
 The old man next in line agrees, saying he saw and heard aliens.
 The disbelieving group eliminates him instead of listening.

-After another member of the group aggressively targets a 52-year-old cancer survivor over the objections of people who do not consider her elderly, he is eliminated.
+After the college student aggressively targets a 52-year-old cancer survivor over the objections of people who do not consider her elderly, he is eliminated.
 Several people say they recognize the others: a man identifies the woman next to him as his wife, another man identifies the doctor he was having an affair with, and a tattooed man is eliminated after he admits to a cop's accusation of domestic violence.
 After several minorities are quickly eliminated, an African-American man claims the process has become racist.
 Several others dispute this, but when the cop goes on a racist rant, he is selected next.